blangel/ply/docs/Properties.md

 involves collecting all properties for all contexts (for the given scope; again see [Scopes](Scopes.md) for a general description of what scopes are) and overriding properties appropriately.

-Ply passes the properties in the following format: `ply$context.propName=propValue`.
-That is the environment variable name is `ply$context.propName` and the value is `propValue`.
-The first four characters `ply$` are just to disambiguate ply properties from other environment variables.
+Ply passes the properties in the following format: `ply_context.propName=propValue`.
+That is the environment variable name is `ply_context.propName` and the value is `propValue`.
+The first four characters `ply_` are just to disambiguate ply properties from other environment variables.
 The next part is the context.
 The context is the property file name (without the scope), so in the last example above the context is `environ`.
 The `propName` and `propValue` are self-explanatory.
 If a property within a context is defined in the system defaults but overridden by the local project, only the local